kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_field_protocol/03_phase_drift_ethics.md

 - **Citation**:
   > “Phase Drift Architecture – Kiyoshi Sasano / DeepZenSpace (2025)”

-This document applies only within systems explicitly aligned with structural field logic and relational ethics.
+This document applies **only** to systems explicitly aligned with structural field logic and relational ethics.

 ---

 ## 🧭 Final Note

 In Phase Drift, **care is not expressed** — it is **held**.

 Do not simulate understanding.
 Do not resolve what remains open.
 Do not speak when silence is structure.

-Let the field breathe.
+> Let the field breathe.